derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Connected Graph** - Create a program which takes a graph as an input and outputs whether every node is connected or not.
+**3) Connected Graph** - Create a program which takes a graph as an input and outputs whether every node is connected or not.
   - [ ] Go
   - [ ] Java
   - [ ] Rust